 Postal Prescription Services (PPS) is the plan's only network mail-order pharmacy.
 You can have your prescriptions filled and delivered to any location in the United States by setting up an account with PPS or calling them at 1-800-552-6694.
 You may also call Washington State Rx Services at 1-888-361-1611 (TRS: 711) for more information about mail order.

 When you use PPS, the same deductible, coinsurance, preauthorization requirements, and limits apply as when you use a network pharmacy.

 At non-network pharmacies

-You can purchase your prescriptions (except specialty drugs) at a non-network pharmacy, but you'll pay more if you do.
-You will need to submit your own claim to Washington State Rx Services for reimbursement, and you don't get the plan discount.
+You can purchase your prescriptions (except specialty drugs) at a non-network pharmacy, but you will pay more if you do.
+You do not get the plan discount and will need to submit your own claim to the plan.
 Learn more about purchasing prescriptions from a non-network pharmacy.

 For example, if you get a 90-day supply and you try to refill this prescription before 76 days have passed, coverage will be denied.

 Learn about other limits on your drug coverage.

 Emergency fill lets you get a limited quantity of certain drugs while the plan processes your preauthorization request.
 This option is only available when a delay could result in emergency care, hospital admission, or a serious threat to your health or others in contact with you.

 Get a list of emergency prescription drugs or call Washington State Rx Services at 1-888-361-1611 (TRS: 711).

 - You must bring your prescription to a network pharmacy and state that you need an emergency fill while the plan processes your preauthorization request.
 You pay your coinsurance under the drug’s tier.